qkost/raiders-of-the-lost-dice/Encounters/12 Shimmerwing Lair V2.md

 	* DC16 Thieves tool
 	* Trigger
 		* DC14 DEX Save - 2d8 piercing
-		* DC14 STR Save - knocked off
+		* DC14 STR Save - knocked off cliff; slowed by clouds
-* Chasm
-	* 200 ft deep

-# W2: Guard Room
+# W2: Antechamber

 * Description
-	* "Long ice spikes protrude from the floor, walls, and ceiling of this chamber"
+	* The antechamber was once an ancient throne room or mountain shrine, but time has eroded any clues as to its original builders.
+Its walls are hung with velvet tapestries featuring heroic figures performing a variety of glorious acts.
 * Enemies
 	* 2x [Air Elemental](https://www.dndbeyond.com/monsters/16774-air-elemental)
 * Spikes are difficult terrain